The Vigil (1998 film): Synopsis

 a lot of my friends felt compelled to hold their own vigils after they heard the news from Seattle ...
 I felt compelled to tell this story ... and I wanted to do it independently ... before it became a Hollywood film ... made by people who didn't understand why it mattered to so many of us in the first place.

 Reception

 A review by nirvanadiscography.com stated that as the film does not contain any of Nirvana's music it does not have much relevance to the band.
 A retrospective review by Rolling Stone also noted that the film does not include Cobain or any of Nirvana's music.
 A 2014 retrospective review of the film by Jennifer Otter Bickerdike was more positive, stating that although it was a low-budget film it still manages to capture and celebrate what other films about Cobain fail to do: "the power of music to build and sustain community in a truly authentic way" and that "The Vigil succeeds in illustrating the inherent solace art can provide when other means of redemption have failed".
+The film has been available on Netflix.